RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Problem Formulation

 To estimate the statistical risk minimizer \(\bw^*_{\SR}\) (cf.~\eqref{eqn: SRM.equation}) in the decentralized setting, the following ERM problem ideally needs to be solved:

+where \(f_j(\bw) := \frac{1}{N} \sum_{n=1}^N \ell(\bw,\bz_{jn})\) represents the \emph{local} empirical risk associated with the data samples \(\{\bz_{jn}\}_{n=1}^N\) in the local dataset at the \(j\)-th node. \textit{The algorithmic convergence analysis in this paper allows for heterogeneity across local empirical risks.} In contrast, when deriving the statistical learning rates in Sec.~\ref{sec_statisticalrate_1}, we assume that the local datasets \(\cZ_j\) are drawn independently and identically distributed (i.i.d.) from the overall data distribution defined by the probability law \(\bbP\).
+Extending the statistical learning rate results to settings where the local datasets \(\cZ_j\) are not independent and/or identically distributed remains a direction for future work.

-where \(f_j(\bw) := \frac{1}{N} \sum_{n=1}^N f(\bw,\bz_{jn})\) represents the \emph{local} empirical risk associated with the data samples \(\{\bz_{jn}\}_{n=1}^N\) in the local dataset at the \(j\)-th node.
-In the statistical learning literature, under mild assumptions on the data distribution, it is well established that the minimizer of \eqref{eqn: ERM} converges to \(\bw^*_{\SR}\) with high probability at a rate of \(\mathcal{O}(1/\sqrt{MN})\) for strictly convex loss functions~\cite{Vapnik2013nature}, provided the data is centralized at a single location.
-However, due to the decentralized nature of the dataset, the results in~\cite{Vapnik2013nature} cannot be directly applied in the decentralized setting.
+In the statistical learning literature, under mild assumptions on the data distribution, it is well established that the minimizer of \eqref{eqn: ERM} converges to \(\bw^*_{\SR}\) with high probability at a rate of \(\mathcal{O}(1/\sqrt{MN})\) for strictly convex loss functions~\citep{Vapnik2013nature}, provided the data is centralized at a single location.
+However, due to the decentralized nature of the dataset, the results in~\citet{Vapnik2013nature} cannot be directly applied in the decentralized setting.
 Instead, we assume that each node \(j\) learns and updates a local version of the desired global model, denoted by \(\bw_j\), based on its local dataset \(\cZ_j\), and collaborates with other nodes in the network to solve the following \emph{decentralized} ERM problem: \looseness=-1